danmoore2205/castlegrey_landscapes/README.md

 Then once you hit the breakpoint run pry-remote from the command line

     pry-remote
+###Resizing images
+The images on the portfolio page are resized to have a width of 300px.
+This reduces their file size without compromising the view quality.
+To resize an image from the command line, ensure imagemagick is installed and run the following command.

+    convert path_to_image -resize 300 output_path_to_image

 ###Environment Variables
 As it's deployed to heruko, environment variables are used for config data.
 Ensure the local .env file has the following variables: